TuRz4m/Ark-docker/README.md

 You can map the ark volume to access config files :
 `docker run -d -p 7778:7778 -p 7778:7778/udp -p 27015:27015 -p 27015:27015/udp -e SESSIONNAME=myserver -v /my/path/to/ark:/ark --name ark turzam/ark`
-Then you can edit */my/path/to/ark/arkcmanager.cfg* (the values override GameUserSetting.ini) and */my/path/to/ark/server/ShooterGame/Saved/Config/LinuxServer/[GameUserSetting.ini/Game.ini]*
+Then you can edit */my/path/to/ark/arkcmanager.cfg* (the values override GameUserSetting.ini) and */my/path/to/ark/[GameUserSetting.ini/Game.ini]*

 You can manager your server with rcon if you map the rcon port (you can rebind the rcon port with docker):
 `docker run -d -p 7778:7778 -p 7778:7778/udp -p 27015:27015 -p 27015:27015/udp -p 32330:32330  -e SESSIONNAME=myserver --name ark turzam/ark`

-You can define a server that updates itself every 2 hours (with 1 hour warning) and backups itself every hours:
-`docker run -d -p 7778:7778 -p 7778:7778/udp -p 27015:27015 -p 27015:27015/udp -e SESSIONNAME=myserver -e AUTOBACKUP=60 -e AUTOUPDATE=120 -e WARNMINUTE=60 --name ark turzam/ark`

 You can change server and steam port to allow multiple servers on same host:
 *(You can't just rebind the port with docker.
 It won't work, you need to change STEAMPORT & SERVERPORT variable)*